FreddeITsupport98/passtrouhg/README.md

 ---

 ## Interactive wizard (default mode)

+The default mode (`./vfio.sh` with no arguments) walks you through a **stateful wizard**.
+It always:

+1. Assesses existing VFIO‑related state.
+2. Guides you through GPU + audio selection.
+3. Writes configuration and helper scripts.
+4. Optionally edits kernel parameters and initramfs.
+5. Emits a rollback script.

+Below is a step‑by‑step view corresponding closely to the internal functions.

 When run without `--verify`, `--detect`, `--self-test` or `--reset`, the script enters an interactive **four‑step wizard** after the preflight checks.